-Additional Prerequisite(s): 2.5 average GPA in Legal Research and Writing I & II or an undergraduate major (or higher) in Literature
+Additional Prerequisite(s): 2.5 average GPA in Legal Research and Writing I & II or an undergraduate major (or higher) in Literature.

-Law and Medicine Seminar (2 Credits) LAW 0895 (W)
+Law and Medicine Seminar (2 Credits) LAW 0895

 This seminar examines the interrelationship between the professions of law and medicine in a variety of contexts.
-The precise issues the professor will address will change depending on the which professor is teaching the course.
-Students may choose, as their paper topics, any issue involving both law and medicine.